kannanvijayan-zz/Thoughts/binjs_part1.md

 ### Java

-The Java spec requires heavy verification of a loaded .class file.
+The original Java spec required heavy verification of a loaded .class file.
 The classes, class structure, functions, function signatures, and foreign interface use must be verified across the class file.
 Methods must have their bytecode verified for stack and type consistency, dependent class files may also be loaded and recursively verified.

-The per-byte work of loading a Java class file is very large due to Java's verification requirements.
-As a direct result, of this, Java is historically well known for having very slow application start-up times.
+This is a lot of work to do to load code.
+Java's issues are mitigated by its binary format that allows parsers to process the source much faster than parsing plaintext source.

+Despite this, early Java's verification requirements were still too heavy (in particular the stack verification for methods), and Java updated its requirements to allow for a much lighterweight verification regime.

 ### Javascript

 With no type checking, JS requires much lighter verification of loaded code than Java.
-Only syntax checking is needed, so even though JS ships a much higher-level source format that's harder to parse than Java's class files, per-byte work of loading source is much lower and conseqently JS application load times are a fraction of Java application load times.
+Only syntax checking is needed, so even though JS ships a much higher-level source format that's harder to parse than Java's class files, per-byte work of loading source is much lower.

+However, JS's text syntax forces the parser to tokenize the source (split it up into atomic "words"), and then re-construct the logical structure of the code.
+This is much more time consuming than parsing binary structures.

-Even with this lighter burden of verification, the fact that every byte of source has to be scanned is a high burden, and JS engines mitigate it using the syntax-parsing technique I described earlier.
+Even with the lighter burden of verification, parsing is enough of a bottleneck for JS load times that all engines use the syntax-error-only parsing technique to optimize it.

 ### Native Apps